GalleryPal

 Usability Test

-After completing the initial stage of high-fidelity prototypes for Kaya, usability testing was conducted to evaluate the app’s overall usability, identify any friction points, and assess whether users can navigate key features intuitively.
+After building a high-fidelity prototype for GalleryPal, usability testing was conducted to evaluate the app’s overall usability, identify any friction points, and assess whether users can navigate key features intuitively.
 After testing with 5 participants, insights and feedback were logged regarding user behavior to help refine the interface.

-Overall reactions from participants garnered positive feedback, with participants finding the app “intuitive and engaging.”
-They successfully navigated through key app features while identifying several improvements to the user experience - most of them could be easily adjusted with one critical problem to consider.
+Overall reactions from participants garnered positive feedback, with participants praising the attention to detail applied given the time constraints of the project.
+They successfully navigated through key app features while identifying improvements to the user experience - most of them could be easily adjusted.

 Below is how the prototype was updated based on user feedback…